apache/flink/docs/apis/metrics.md

 You don't have to include an additional dependency since the JMX reporter is available by default but not activated.

+Parameters:

-The port for JMX can be configured by setting the `metrics.jmx.port` key.
-This parameter expects either a single port or a port range, with the default being 9010-9025.
-The used port is shown in the relevant job or task manager log.
+- `port` - the port on which JMX listens for connections.
+This can also be a port range.
+When a range is specified the actual port is shown in the relevant job or task manager log.
+Default:
+`9010-9025`.

 ### Ganglia (org.apache.flink.metrics.ganglia.GangliaReporter)
 Dependency: